billpg/HashBack/README.md

 - `"ExpiresAt": "2023-10-24T14:15:16Z",`
   - The UTC expiry time of this Bearer token in ISO format.
 - `"HashHex": "(TODO)",`
-  - The HMAC-256 hash of the Bearer token, using the value of `MacKeyHax` from the TokenRequest body as the key.
+  - The HMAC-256 hash of the UTF-8 bytes of the Bearer token, using the value of `MacKeyHax` from the TokenRequest body as the key.

-### HTTPS Responses

-Once both sides are content their side of the transaction is complete and sucessful, they close down the request with a `204` response to indi, te success.

-If the server can't use or has any kind of vaidation error with a request, it should respond with a `400` error.
-The body should include enough detail for a developer to fix the underlying issue.
+The response to this HTTPS transaction is `204` to indicate the token was received with thanks.
+An error response indicates there was a problem and the response body should include enough detail to allow a developer to diagnose and fix the issue.
+A redirect response should result in the POST request being repeated a the new URL.

-Server errors should result in an applicable `5xx` error, indicating that the caller should try again later.

 ## 401 Response - Kicking it off